Transactional Analysis Basic Concepts

 Clients are encouraged to undertake homework to assess how the therapy is working for them.

-The therapist Analyses your past and how it effect the here and now which is why it is known as an Active Directive form of therapy
+The therapist analyses your past and how it affects the here and now, which is why it is known as an Active Directive form of therapy.

-TA therapist believe that past life events (things that happened maybe in childhood) hold the key to understanding what our present difficulties are.
+TA therapists believe that past life events (things that happened maybe in childhood) hold the key to understanding what our present difficulties are.
 This is known in TA therapy as the presenting past.

 Since the death of Eric Berne in 1970, Transactional Analysis has developed along differing theoretical paths, sometimes referred to as 'Schools'.

 - The Classical School - sometimes referred to as transactional analysis proper, includes ego state analysis, life scripts and game analysis, is the original concept based on the work of Eric Berne, Claude Steiner and several close associates.

 - The Redecision School - developed by Bob and Mary Goulding who integrated TA with Gestalt to make a powerful, vibrant means of personal change.